VEGAN -vs- PALEO

-WITH SO MANY 'BEAUTIFUL' PEOPLE STUMPING FOR THE PETA / VEGAN LIFESTYLE; HOW COULD IT NOT BE OPTIMAL FOR YOUR HEALTH?
+WITH SO MANY ‘BEAUTIFUL’ PEOPLE STUMPING FOR THE VEGAN LIFESTYLE; HOW COULD IT NOT BE OPTIMAL FOR CHRONICALLY ILL PEOPLE?

 However, Veganism has problems that can manifest over time.
-In light of the scientific evidence, I think that animal / fish proteins and fats are too beneficial to leave out of one's diet (particularly if you are replacing them with really crappy products like margarine --- see the pyramid at the top of the page).
+In light of the scientific evidence, I think that animal / fish proteins and fats are too beneficial to leave out of one’s diet (particularly if you are replacing them with really crappy products like MARGARINE — see the pyramid at the top of the page).
 A simple rule of thumb concerning the best way to eat comes from Dr. David Seamans, a Chiropractic Neurologist from Florida.
-Seamans says to eat vegetation or animals that ate vegetation (remember that grains are not vegetation).
-Dr. Seamans actually had an incredible article on Anti-Inflammatory Eating that was touted on the cover of last month's issue of PRACTICAL PAIN MANAGEMENT --- a medical journal produced for pain management physicians.
+Seamans says, eat vegetation or animals that ate vegetation (remember that grains are not vegetation).
+Dr. Seamans actually had an incredible article on anti-inflammatory eating that was touted on the cover of last month’s issue of PRACTICAL PAIN MANAGEMENT — a medical journal produced for pain management physicians.

 Although a WHOLE FOOD-based Vegan diet can certainly help people lose weight (depending on the amount of grains one eats), it can also leave one vulnerable to a wide array of nutritional deficiencies.
 The most common of these are found below.
 Many of these deficiencies can be avoided by proper supplementation.
-However, quality Whole Food Supplements (i.e. those made by Standard Process) are frequently going to incorporate animal products into their formulas.
-It's either that, or you comsume something made in a lab ---- nutrition that is completely synthetic.
-Click on the link above to find out why food or food-based supplements are the way to go when it comes to nutritional supplements.
+However, quality Whole Food Supplements (i.e. those made by Standard Process) frequently contain animal products in their formulas.
+It’s either that, or you consume something made in a lab —- nutrition that is COMPLETELY SYNTHETIC.

 SOME OF THE MORE COMMON DEFICIENCIES SEEN IN VEGANS

-- OMEGA-3 FATTY ACIDS & FAT IN GENERAL: While it is simple to get plenty of Omega-3 Fatty Acids in a Vegan diet, it is extremely difficult to get enough Eicosapentaenoic Acid (EPA) and Docosahexaenoic Acid (DHA) --- the two active ingredients in fish oil --- without supplementing animal products (namely fish).
-When I look at the Vegan's Food Pyramid (near the top of the page) and see margarine (Trans Fat) listed as the fat of choice, I simply cannot believe it.
-Margarine is largely Trans Fat.
+- OMEGA-3 FATTY ACIDS & FAT IN GENERAL: While it is simple to get plenty of Omega-3 Fatty Acids in a Vegan diet, it is extremely difficult to get enough Eicosapentaenoic Acid (EPA) and Docosahexaenoic Acid (DHA) — the two active ingredients in fish oil — without supplementing animal products (namely fish).
+When I look at the Vegan’s Food Pyramid (near the top of the page) and see margarine (Trans Fat) listed as the fat of choice, I simply cannot believe it.
+Margarine usually contains Trans Fats.
 On top of that, the Vegan Food Pyramid tells us to keep our fat intake to a teaspoon a day.
 Are you joking me?
-Not only is this unrealistic, but it is heading back to the dark ages of dieting as promoted by Pritikin, Ornish, McDougal, and others --- eating that was disproved by science years ago.
+Not only is this unrealistic, but it is heading back to the dark ages of dieting as promoted by Pritikin, Ornish, McDougal, and others — eating that was disproved by science years ago.
 Your body needs fats to both survive and thrive.
 Veganism makes getting these crucial fats difficult to say the least.
-For more on Omega-3's, you can look HERE.
+For more on Omega-3’s, you can look HERE.

 - IRON: Although you can get iron from plant sources (beans, Swiss chard, black-strap molasses, dark chocolate, and sun-dried tomatoes are a few), the best source is red meat.
-Many vegans believe that they are getting enough high quality iron from their (fortified) Raisin Bran.
-That is a belief that needs reconsideration.
+Unfortunately, too many Vegans believe they are getting enough high quality iron from their (fortified) Raisin Bran — a belief that needs reconsideration.